alexchagan/TumorMedicAI/README.md

 <!-- CREDITS -->
 ## Credits

-Most of the backend/frontend code is open source written by Patrik Szepesi with small modifications. <br />
+Most of the web application code is open source written by Patrik Szepesi with small modifications. <br />
 The usage and publishment of the code was approved by the author.

 <!-- CONTACT -->